+MATH 205 Calculus and Analytic Geometry I

+MATH 206 Calculus and Analytic Geometry II

+MATH 207Multivariable Calculus and Differential Equations

+MATH 215Linear Algebra 2

+MATH 300Transition to Abstract Mathematics

+MATH 315 Modern Algebra I 4

-MATH 205 4 2 4
+MATH 335 Real Analysis I 4

-MATH 400 Mathematical Sciences Capstone 2
+MATH 400 Mathematics Capstone 2

 MATH 416 Modern Algebra II

+or

-or MATH 436 Real Analysis II 4
+MATH 436Real Analysis II 4

 Senior Capstone Experience

 Total Required Mathematics Credits 32

 B. Completion of the following support courses:

+B. Completion of the following support courses:

-Complete 4 credits from the following: 4
+Complete 4 credits from the following:

-4
+• 4

+Complete 4 credits from the following: MATH 150 Elementary Probability and Statistics

+Complete 4 credits from the following:

+Complete 4 credits from the following: MATH 150 Elementary Probability and Statistics MATH 245 Special Topics in Mathematics Any 100- or 200-level ACCT, CHEM, CSCI, ECON, ENGR, or PHYS course

-Complete 4 credits from the following: MATH 150 Elementary Probability and Statistics 4 4
+Complete 4 credits from the following: MATH 150 Elementary Probability and Statistics MATH 245 Special Topics in Mathematics Any 100- or 200-level ACCT, CHEM, CSCI, ECON, ENGR, or PHYS course Complete 4 credits from the following:

+Complete 4 credits from the following: MATH 150 Elementary Probability and Statistics MATH 245 Special Topics in Mathematics Any 100- or 200-level ACCT, CHEM, CSCI, ECON, ENGR, or PHYS course

-Complete 4 credits from the following: MATH 150 Elementary Probability and Statistics MATH 245 Special Topics in Mathematics Any 100- or 200-level ACCT, CHEM, CSCI, ECON, ENGR, or PHYS course 4 4
+Complete 4 credits from the following: MATH 150 Elementary Probability and Statistics MATH 245 Special Topics in Mathematics Any 100- or 200-level ACCT, CHEM, CSCI, ECON, ENGR, or PHYS course Complete 4 credits from the following: Any 300- or 400-level CSCI, ENGR, MATH, and/or PHYS course 4

-Complete 4 credits from the following: MATH 150 Elementary Probability and Statistics MATH 245 Special Topics in Mathematics 4
+Complete 4 credits from the following: MATH 150 Elementary Probability and Statistics MATH 245 Special Topics in Mathematics Any 100- or 200-level ACCT, CHEM, CSCI, ECON, ENGR, or PHYS course Complete 4 credits from the following: 8

-Students are required to write a senior-level resarch paper in an area of mathematics which demonstrates a scholarly command of the subject.
-The writing proficiency will be satisfied with the successful completion of the major paper in the Mathematical Sciences Capstone, MATH 400.
+Students are required to write a senior-level research paper in an area of mathematics which demonstrates a scholarly command of the subject.
+The writing proficiency will be satisfied with the successful completion of the major paper in the Mathematics Capstone, MATH 400.